CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 	Notice the differences between this submit script and the previous one:
 	* At the bottom of the script, `queue 10` tells HTCondor to run 10 instances of our calculation.
 Each calculation will be assigned a number `$(Process)`, which will range from 0 to 9.
 	* We want to estimate life expectancy between 2000 and 2009, so we set a custom variable `processplus = $(Process) + 2000`.
-This is a string, i.e. “0 + 2000”.
-This isn’t what we want!
-We convert it to a useful integer value in the next line: `year = $INT(processplus,%d)`.
-Each calculation can now use the variable `$(year)`, which will now range from 2000 to 2009.
+This returns a string, i.e. “0 + 2000”, but this isn’t what we want!
+In the next line, we convert it to a useful integer value: `year = $INT(processplus,%d)`, which will now range from 2000 to 2009.
 	* In our arguments, we append our new variable `$(year)`.
 	* To prevent HTCondor from rewriting outputs from each calculation over each other, `_$(year)` is appended to the filenames of the log, error, and output files.

 3. Submit the job.

 	```
 	[user@ap2002]$ condor_submit least_squares_process.sub
 	```